hullcloud/hull-js/README.md

 # hull-js

-hull-js is a javascript micro-framework for building applications.
+hull-js is a micro-framework for building applications using JavaScript.

 It is work in progress.